 Here is a commemorative poster I have drawn especially for this occasion.
-It depicts characters, objects, and places that have been relevant over the course of our history.
+It depicts characters, objects, and places that have been relevant in our community over the course of its history.

 Our community was created on February 24, 2011.
 Given that amiibo training didn’t exist back then, it was actually focused on something different!
 The site (which started out as a message board) revolved around Super Mario Bros.
 X, a Super Mario fangame that allowed players to create and share their own levels.
 Super Mario Bros.
 X was released before Super Mario Maker was ever announced, so as you might expect, it was rather popular.